Cobalt silver rush: Decline and possible resurgence

 World War I made labour hard to come by.
 At the end of the war, Cobalt had a population of about 7,000 or 8,000, and the camp had reached its 10,000th ounce of silver produced.

 By 1932 only one mine remained open.
 The Larose and Nipissing had closed in 1930.
 In the World War II era and immediately thereafter, cobalt became a valuable mineral in its own right, and a number of operations opened to process the tailings again, this time for the cobalt.
 Ten mines were in operation after the war.

 Increasing silver values and better mining processes started to make the area profitable, and the 1950s saw a brief resurgence of mining.
 Most of these closed by the 1970s, and the few remaining ones by the early 1980s.

+By the 1980s, the area had produced between 405 and 420 million ounces of silver.
+By the 1970s, over 20,000 tonnes(t) of cobalt, 7000 t of nickel and 2000 t of copper, were produced throughout the 85 year history of the Cobalt mining camp, with production peaking in 1911.

 By 2017 however, several cobalt exploration companies were focusing on the area around Cobalt, as one alternative to cobalt mining in the politically-unstable Democratic Republic of Congo.
 Major companies that require this mineral for their batteries were searching for ethically-sourced product.
 Silver was selling for US$17 per ounce in late October 2017, down significantly from its peak of US$50 in 2012, but cobalt was at about US$30 per pound, up significantly from the US$10 price in late 2015.
 The prices will increase according to Gino Chitaroni, the president of the Northern Prospectors' Association.
 He also predicted that the area around Cobalt would be a primary source of both silver and cobalt.
 "It's spectacular ...
 We have the infrastructure.
 We have a historic mining area.
 It puts us a step up on anywhere [else] in the world."

+In the 2020s, Electra Battery Materials started developing a black mass battery recycling plant located near Cobalt.
+In June 2026, the plant was to be operational at the end of 2027 would eventually have a capacity of 6,500 tonnes of battery-grade cobalt.